How to Start Your Own LLC in Florida - Complete Guide

 Phone: 850.245.6000

-Florida does not require an operating agreement, but it's recommended even for single-member LLCs.
+Florida does not demand an operating agreement, though, it is advisable even in the case of a single-member LLCs.

 Typical Elements Include

-The IRS uses an EIN to identify your company for tax purposes.
-Required if your LLC has more than one member or hires employees.
+The IRS assigns a company a number that it uses to identify the company to pay taxes.
+Necessary in case your LLC has more than one member or employs workers.

 Apply via the IRS website.